 After this she digitizes and tweaks the design some more.

-The process is long becuase each step one prior to digitization is very labour intensive.
+The process is long because each step one prior to digitization is very labour intensive.

 Getting the right balance of contemporary pattern, story and optical illusion that pleasantly captivates was a challenge but I am thrilled with the outcome.

 We have 3 designs in two colourways, each telling a story, with an African reference.